Nervo (DJs): Career

 In October 2021, Nervo's song "Horizon" was used in a mini art film created within the Las Vegas mega-club Omnia.
 This mini art film was the first installment of One.
 One is a project series with content focused on storytelling, music, dance, and exotic locations, all with a dance music sound and Cirque du Soleil flair.

 Film and television

 In May 2013, the duo filmed scenes for the soap opera One Life to Live that included dialogue in addition to their performing DJ roles.
-The women also appear on Episode 6 of the TV show Styled to Rock set to air 29 November 2013.
+The women also appeared on episode 6 of the TV show Styled to Rock.

-They are profiled in the 2020 documentary film Underplayed.
+They are profiled in the 2020 documentary film Underplayed, which examines gender inequality in electronic music.
+In connection with the film, NERVO were featured in the October issue of FASHION magazine, where they discussed their experiences as women in electronic music, their participation in the documentary, and balancing motherhood with their music careers.

+In 2021, NERVO released the single "Pickle" with Paris Hilton and Tinie Tempah.
+Entertainment Focus reported that the track featured vocals from Hilton, a rap from Tinie Tempah, and backing vocals and production from NERVO, while Beat Night MX reported that the single was released through Smash The House.

-In 2023, Mim & Liv were part of BePlaying, The Voices Behind the Sound.
-They tell their story of starting out in music and moving to London at the young age of 19 to make a name for themselves in the industry.
-They offer an insider's perspective on their collaborations with singers like Paris Hilton and Natasha Bedingfield.
-The sisters also open up about the pivotal moments that have influenced their personal and professional growth and reflect on how motherhood and grief have inspired their latest compositions.
+In 2023, Mim and Liv were part of BePlaying: The Voices Behind the Sound.
+They discussed starting out in music, moving to London at the age of 19, collaborations with artists including Paris Hilton and Natasha Bedingfield, and how motherhood and grief influenced their later compositions.